AikidoSec/firewall-node/docs/troubleshooting.md

 In addition the output contains the name and version of each supported and instrumented library or framework in the format `library@version is supported!`.
 Please ensure that the logs contain these message at least for your web framework (e.g. express) and your database driver.

+## Bundlers & ECMAScript modules (ESM)

+If you are using a bundler like esbuild or a framework that uses bundling please ensure to follow the steps described in the [bundler](./bundler.md) docs.
+Applications using ESM at runtime are not supported yet.
+TypeScript code is often translated to CommonJS.
 ## Contact support

 If you still can’t resolve the issue: